Unique equilibrium states for flows and homeomorphisms with non-uniform structure

 \section{Introduction}

 Let $X$ be a compact metric space and $F=(f_t)_{t\in \RR}$ a continuous flow on $X$.
 Given a potential function $\phi\colon X\to\RR$, we study the question of existence and uniqueness of equilibrium states for $(X,F,\phi)$ -- that is, invariant measures which maximize the quantity $h_\mu(f_1) + \int\phi\,d\mu$.
 We also study the same question for homeomorphisms $f\colon X\to X$.
-This problem has a long history \cite{rB74, rB75, HK82, DKU90, oS99, IT10} and is connected with the study of global statistical properties for dynamical systems \cite{dR76, yK90, PP90, BSS02, CRL11, vC15}.
+This problem has a long history \cite{rB74, rB75, HK82, DKU90, oS99, IT10, PSZ, Pa15,CP16} and is connected with the study of global statistical properties for dynamical systems \cite{dR76, yK90, PP90, BSS02, CRL11, vC15}.

-For homeomorphisms, it was shown by Bowen \cite{rB74} that $(X,f,\phi)$ has a unique equilibrium state whenever $(X,f)$ is an expansive system with specification and $\phi$ satisfies a certain regularity condition (the Bowen property).
+For homeomorphisms, Bowen showed \cite{rB74} that $(X,f,\phi)$ has a unique equilibrium state whenever $(X,f)$ is an expansive system with specification and $\phi$ satisfies a certain regularity condition (the Bowen property).
 Bowen's method was adapted to flows by Franco \cite{eF77}.

-Previous work by the authors established similar uniqueness results for shift spaces with a broad class of potentials \cite{CT,CT2}, and for non-symbolic discrete-time systems in the case $\ph\equiv 0$ \cite{CT3}.
+Previous work by the authors established similar uniqueness results for shift spaces with a broad class of potentials \cite{CT,CT2}, and for non-symbolic discrete-time systems in the case $\phi\equiv 0$ \cite{CT3}.
 In this paper, we consider potential functions satisfying a non-uniform version of the Bowen property in both the discrete- and continuous-time case.

 While we do not explore applications of this theory in this paper, we emphasize that the results are developed with a view to novel applications in the setting of smooth dynamical systems beyond uniform hyperbolicity.
 In particular, the main theorems of this paper are applied to diffeomorphisms with weak forms of hyperbolicity in \cite{CFT} and to geodesic flows in non-positive curvature in \cite{BCFT}.

 We review the main points of our techniques for proving uniqueness of equilibrium states for maps, referring the reader to \cite{CT2,CT3} for details.
 Our approach is based on weakening each of the three hypotheses of Bowen's theorem: expansivity, the specification property, and regularity of the potential.
 Instead of asking for specification and regularity to hold globally, we ask for these properties to hold on a suitable collection of orbit segments $\GGG$.
 Instead of asking for expansivity to hold globally, we ask that all measures with large enough free energy should observe expansive behavior.